 The HR Expansion Project included drilling, completion and connection of new wells, modification of the liquid processing system, and installation of new piping, pumps, controls, and electrical equipment.
-The plant and field facilities and new wells allow for liquids to be produced, processed and re-injected over the next few years to create space in the underground reservoir, thereby, increasing the working storage inventory capacity.
+The plant and field facilities and new wells, once completed and made operational, will allow for liquids to be produced, processed and re-injected over the next few years to create space in the underground reservoir, thereby, increasing the working storage inventory capacity.

-10 The following tables show estimated costs by asset classification submitted in the Application, and current updated costs by asset classification.
-The updated values in Table 2 12 include actual costs incurred to complete the facilities required for this project and estimates of 13 the incremental costs needed to purchase the required cushion gas.
-These two tables provide a 14 comparison between the cost estimates provided in the Application and the installed costs by 15 FERC Account for the wells, plant and field surface facilities, and the estimated cost for cushion 16 gas.
+The following tables show estimated costs by asset classification submitted in the Application, and current updated cost estimates by asset classification.
+The updated values in Table 2 include actual costs incurred and estimates of the incremental costs needed to complete the project.
+These two tables provide a comparison between the cost estimates provided in the Application and the current expected installed costs by FERC Account for the wells, plant and field surface facilities, and cushion gas.

-17 The total estimated cost for the project provided in the Application was \$48.98 million as 18 shown in Table 1.
-The updated total estimated cost for the project is \$60.14 million as shown in 19 Table 2.
+The total estimated cost for the project provided in the Application was \$48.98 million as shown in Table 1.
+The updated total estimated cost for the project is \$57.75 million as shown in Table 2.

 Table 1

 Original Estimated HR Expansion Project Cost Breakdown

-(As Filed in SoCalCas' CPCN Application)
+(As Filed in SoCalGas' CPCN Application)